ramashanker/aws/certification/day13/Concept.md

     Can download and install in on prem system to cature and relay data to x-ray service It use UDP port 2000 to listen

+### Annotation
+    XRay traces to search and filter through them efficiently.
+    Annotations are simple key-value pairs that are indexed for use with filter expressions.
+Use annotations to record data that you want to use to group traces in the console, or when calling the GetTraceSummaries API.

+### AWS_XRAY_DAEMON_ADDRESS
+    Set the host and port of the X-Ray daemon listener.
+By default, the SDK uses 127.0.0.1:2000 for both trace data (UDP) and sampling (TCP).
+    Use this variable if you have configured the daemon to listen on a different port or if it is running on a different host.

 ## Lambda

 ### Lambda Authorizer